 The HFC is to be invoiced by the NYISO and paid by the LSEs allocated in accordance with Section 25.7.12.3.2 of Attachment S of the NYISO OATT.
 All LSEs to which costs have been allocated, including Transmission Owners, non-Transmission Owner LSEs and municipal systems, will be invoiced by the NYISO.

-6.12.3.1 The revenue requirement filed pursuant to Section 6.12.2.3 will be the basis for the monthly HFC, and shall be allocated by the NYISO to each LSE based on its proportionate share of the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements as set forth in Attachment S.
+6.12.3.1 The revenue requirement filed pursuant to Section 6.12.2.3 will be the basis for the HFC for the Billing Period, and shall be allocated by the NYISO to each LSE based on its proportionate share of the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements as set forth in Attachment S.

-6.12.3.2 The monthly HFC shall include operation and maintenance costs for the proportionate share of the Highway SDU funded by LSEs.
+6.12.3.2 The HFC for the Billing Period shall include operation and maintenance costs for the proportionate share of the Highway SDU funded by LSEs.

 6.12.3.3 LSEs will not be responsible for actual costs in excess of their share of the final Class Year estimated cost of the Highway SDU if the excess results from causes within the control of a Transmission Owner(s) responsible for constructing the Highway SDU as described in Section 25.8.6.4 of Attachment S.